ILXL/cpputils/karel/README.md

 TODO: Port README to a ILXL guide and the CPPUtils wiki.

-## History

-Karel the Robot is a gentle introductory programming language created by [Dr. Richard Pattis](https://www.ics.uci.edu/~pattis/) in [*Karel the Robot: A Gentle Introduction to The Art of Programming*](https://www.google.com/books/edition/_/ghcZAQAAIAAJ?hl=en&gbpv=1).
-The Karel language emphasizes logic while hiding tricky syntax, allowing students to begin making exciting graphical programs with very little background.

-Karel is named "after the Czech playwright Karel Čapek, whose 1923 play R.U.R.
-(Rossum’s Universal Robots) gave the word robot to the English language." ([Karel Reader](https://web.stanford.edu/class/archive/cs/cs106a/cs106a.1194/karelReader/en/chapter1.html))

-This C++ version of Karel the Robot was created with permission from Dr. Pattis.

 ## Overview

 Karel lives in a two-dimensional grid where (1, 1) is at the bottom left corner.
 Karel has a position and an orientation in the grid (north, east, south or west).